-We typically do not enter into agreements with our suppliers but secure our raw materials on a purchase order basis.
-Our suppliers may reduce or cease their supply of raw materials and outsourced services and products to us at any time in the future.
-If the supply of raw materials and the outsourced services and products is interrupted, our production processes may be delayed.
+We typically do not enter into agreements with our suppliers but secure our raw materials and component parts we use in our equipment on a purchase order basis.
+Our suppliers may reduce or cease their supply of raw materials, component parts and outsourced services and products to us at any time in the future.
+If the supply of raw materials, component parts and the outsourced services and products is interrupted due to shortages or other reasons, our production processes may be delayed.
 If any such event occurs, our operation and financial position may be adversely affected.

 A deterioration of our relationship with any of our suppliers, or problems experienced by these suppliers, could lead to shortages in our production capacity for some or all of our products.
 In such case, we may not be able to fulfill the demand of existing customers or supply new customers.
-A raw material shortage or an increase in the cost of the raw materials we use could result in decreased revenue or could impair our ability to maintain or expand our business.
+In addition, shortages of raw materials or component parts or an increase in the cost of the raw materials or component parts we use could result in decreased revenue or could impair our ability to maintain or expand our business.